Banyan Drive

 Banyan Drive is a tree-lined street at the shoreline of Hilo, Hawaii.
 It is known as the "Hilo Walk of Fame" for the banyan trees planted by celebrities.
-These trees have withstood several tsunamis that have devastated the town on the Big Island of Hawaii.
+These trees have withstood several tsunamis that have devastated the town in the past.

 History

 The drive circles the Waiakea Peninsula, near Hilo International Airport, and boasts the largest hotels on the eastern side of the Big Island.
 It is located in Liliʻuokalani Gardens, and a small footbridge leads to Moku Ola, also known as Coconut Island.

 Celebrity planting

-In 1933, several park commissioners decided that it would be a good idea to have celebrities plant banyan tree saplings along the peninsula.
+In 1933, several community members decided that it would be a good idea to have celebrities plant banyan tree saplings along the peninsula.
 In 1934, with the arrival of President Franklin Roosevelt in Hilo, it was decided to build a drive through the trees, then only of crushed coral.
 At the time, the peninsula hosted the Hilo Yacht club and several homes.
 In late 1933, Cecil B. DeMille was on the island filming "Four Frightened People".
 Several of the actors along with Mr. and Mrs. DeMille, all planted trees in their own honor.
 According to records, 8 trees were planted in October 1933.
-In addition to the movie stars, one tree was also planted by the famous baseballer, George Herman "Babe" Ruth.
+In addition to the movie stars, one tree was also planted by the famous baseball player, George Herman "Babe" Ruth.

 Planting of trees by celebrities continued with an additional 10 trees planted in 1934, 15 in 1935, 6 in 1936, 5 in 1937, 4 in 1938.
 Two trees were planted in 1941, one in 1952 by Senator Richard Nixon, and two in 1972 by Pat Nixon, one to replace the tree planted by her husband which was lost in a storm and the other to honor her as first lady.
 In 1991 Polly Mooney replanted a tree lost to a tsunami honoring Civitan International leader Courtney Shropshire.
 Mrs. Mooney was also honored by being the first woman president of the previously male-dominated Civitan.
 The tree bears both their names.